Can I Ship a Leased Car to Hawaii

 Remember, despite the fact that you have the enlistment of your financed vehicle, you don’t own it.
 The bank possesses the vehicle and they have the final word.

-However, If you are moving and/or relocating for work, as long as you’re in good standing with them and not behind in payments, that will make it the most probable that the lienholder agrees to permit you to transport your car.
+However, If you are moving and/or relocating for work, as long as you’re in good standing with them and not behind in payments, that will make it the most probable that the lienholder agrees to permit you to ship your car to Hawaii.

 If the lienholder does agree to allow you to ship your car, getting the documentation that is needed to transport your car will not be hard at all.
 You need to keep financed or leased vehicles insured.